 Further complicating all this is the fact that your mortgage lender could also be your loan servicer because some big banks and mortgage companies can profit from it.

 One thing mortgage companies figured out in recent years was that keeping in touch with their past customers was a great way to generate repeat business.
+Or cross-sell other services.

 Anyway, without getting too convoluted here, it’s important to note this distinction between lender and servicer so you know who you’re dealing with.